Bournemouth's Oldest Private Member's Snooker Club

 The Club location moved in 1915

-The original Constitutional Club was established as a Gentlemen's Club in London in1883, after which other clubs appeared in towns across the country.
-The Club was formed in Bournemouth in 1897 in Verulam Place off nearby Yelverton Rd and moved to occupy the current building on Richmond Hill around 1915.
+The original Constitutional Club was established as a Gentlemen's Club in London in1883, after which other Constitutional Clubs started to appear in towns across the country.
+The Club in Bournemouth was formed in 1897 in Verulam Place off nearby Yelverton Rd and moved to occupy the current building on Richmond Hill around 1915.
 Although the Constitutional Club was initially closely aligned to the Conservative Party it no longer has any specific political affiliation and is more closely aligned to the values and fellowship ideals of the Rotary Club or the Round Table.
 In 1950 the building and land was purchased by the members and today all members continue to own shares in the club assets in proportion to their continuous years of membership of the club

 Times change but the Club Ethos remains the same.

 During the snooker boom of the 1970's, and 1980's the Bournemouth and District Constitutional Club was the go-to place for all the local businessmen in the town center, with congested lunchtimes and then evenings after businesses closed, before going home.
 These days the club is a much quieter place, where snooker can be enjoyed and friendly banter exchanged in a much more relaxed environment.
-The friendly ethos remains a basic feature of the club and no-one waits for long for a frame of snooker.
+The friendly ethos remains a basic feature of the club where we solve all the world's problems and no-one waits long for a frame of snooker.